Anthrocon/www/content/Events/parade-block-party/index.md

 {{< center >}}## Frequently Asked Questions{{< /center >}}

-{{< details "How early should I show up to the fursuit photo and parade lineup?" >}}
+{{< details "How early should I show up to the fursuit parade lineup?" >}}
-We recommend being ready in costume before 12 PM so you can ensure enough time to walk to the Convention Center Hall C, located beside the Dealers Room.
+We recommend being ready in costume before 1 PM so you can ensure enough time to walk to the Convention Center Hall C, located beside the Dealers Room.
 Elevators will be in high demand, so the earlier the better.
 {{< /details >}}

 {{< details "I require a handler/to handle for a fursuiter.
-Can I join the photo/parade?" >}}
+Can I join the parade?" >}}
 We do allow for fursuiters that require handlers to be a part of the parade, but we will be asking all non-costumed persons to move out of the crowd for the Fursuit Group Photo.
 Handlers may re-join their fursuiter afterwards.
 {{< /details >}}